Psychological Defense Mechanisms

 We all have expectations regarding the world and its denizens.
 Some people expect to be loved and appreciated - others to be feared and abused.
 The latter behave obnoxiously and thus force their nearest and dearest to hate, fear, and "abuse" them.
 Thus vindicated, their expectations fulfilled, they calm down.
 The world is rendered once more familiar by making other people behave the way they expect them to.
 "I knew you would cheat on me!
 It was clear I couldn't trust you!".

-justify and explain one's conduct or, more often, misconduct by
+explain one's conduct or, more often, misconduct by resorting to

-devaluation of things and people very much desired but
+things and people very much desired or perceived positively but frustratingly

-frustratingly out of one's reach and control.
-In a famous fable,
+out of one's reach and control or socially deemed unacceptable.
+In a famous

-a fox, unable to snag the luscious grapes he covets, says:
+fable, a fox, unable to snag the luscious grapes he covets, says: "these

-"these grapes are probably sour anyhow!".
-This is an example of
+grapes are probably sour anyhow!".
+This is an example of cognitive

 Reaction Formation

-shameful (ego-dystonic).
+deplorable and acutely shameful (ego-dystonic).
 He resorts to homophobia.
-He public
+He

-berates, taunts, and baits homosexuals.
-Additionally, he may
+public berates, taunts, and baits homosexuals.
+Additionally, he may flaunt his

 Repression